Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/0-Secrets-Database/1-Implementing-a-Secrets-Database.md

 Steps:

-1. Is to copy the full path to [1-Implementing-a-Secrets-Database.ps1](1-Implementing-a-Secrets-Database/PowerShell-Script.ps1) on **'your'-local** repository.
+1. Is too open the folder location to [1-Implementing-a-Secrets-Database.bat](1-Implementing-a-Secrets-Database/PowerShell-Script.bat) on **'your'-local** repository.
-2. Open command prompt.
+2. Execute the `bat`-file by double clicking on it.

-3. Execute the command below.
+or Open a command prompt window and excute the command below, you must first copy the full path to the `bat`-file.

 ````cmd
 powershell -ExecutionPolicy Bypass -File "<copy-paste-the-full-path-to-this-script.ps1>"